PaulSlocum/magic-carpet/readme.md

 # Magic Carpet

 A generative audiovisual artwork that produces imagery using rapidly spinning photos of rugs and quilts.
 Video documentation is [here](https://www.youtube.com/watch?v=vnxtZg9wPo4).
+The port is mostly complete except for some of the audio effects.

 ![menu screenshot](media/screenshots/screen_menu_480x320.jpg)